 Certainly, you know the basic definition: the hair that leads from the belly button to the pubes.
 That's not the question we're answering.
 In terms of style, sexiness, and fashion, what is the happy trail?
 It's a pivotal element to sex appeal for any man.
 Most of you underestimate how much an adequately groomed happy trail can set a woman on fire (not literally).
 If you want to hit peak sexiness, you need to know how to manage the happy trail (also called the treasure trail).

 How Do You Style the Happy Trail?

-Not all trails grow in naturally.
+Not all trails grow naturally.
 For many guys, the lower abdomen just turns into another patch of fur.
-You definitely want to get away from random tufts on your body and aim for something deliberate and manicured.
-There’s no universal style, so we’re going to discuss a few options.
+You want to get away from random tufts on your body and aim for something deliberate and manicured.
+There's no universal style, so we're going to discuss a few options.

 It Starts with Fitness

 Before you reach for the body groomer, you have to understand what makes a happy trail sexy.
 A properly groomed beard can add sex appeal to any man, no matter how he looks.
-The same isn’t true for the treasure trail.
+The same isn't true for the treasure trail.
 The whole point is that it can accentuate washboard abs and a tight body.
-If you don’t have the fitness, this grooming will do little more than keep lint out of your belly button (which is still important).
+If you don't have the fitness, this grooming will do little more than keep lint out of your belly button (which is still essential).

 That said, maintaining tight lower abs is such a pain.
 Even fitness trainers eventually grow tired and let the lower abs get a little soft.
-That’s actually ok.
-You don’t have to have a full washboard for happy trail grooming to work.
-In fact, you can even have a little bit of a dad bod.
+That's ok.
+You don't have to have a full washboard for happy trail grooming to work.
+You can even have a little bit of a dad bod.
 What you have to avoid is a full-on overhanging pooch of a stomach.
-That’s just too much, and it should be your priority before you worry too much about this particular niche of grooming.
+That's just too much, and it should be your priority before you worry too much about this particular niche of grooming.